BoldingBruggeman/seamless-notebooks/README.md

 ```

 This needs to be done just once, as it modifies your `.bashrc` that is sourced every time you login.
+After this, restart your shell by logging out and back in.

 Now obtain the repository with setups and scripts: